Holastor/Blade-and-Soul-2-Localization/README.md

 <h1 align="center">
   <br>
-  Blade and Soul 2 English and Russian Localization
+  Blade and Soul 2 Unofficial Localization
   <br>
 </h1>
-  <a href="#Now-You-Can-Support-Me!">Now-You-Can-Support-Me!</a> •
+  <a href="#Now-You-Can-Support-Me">Now You Can Support Me!</a> •
   <a href="#Install">Install</a> •
   <a href="#Source-Install">Source Install</a> •
   <a href="#Mobile-Install">Mobile Install</a> •